 ALETHEA VASILAS, Executive Director

 Alethea incorporates her background in dance, somatic therapeutic exploration, cultural anthropology, and organic farming into the cultivation of vegetables and new relational kinesthetic possibilities that come about at the interface of agriculture and neurodiversity.
 She holds a B.A. in Africana Studies from Brown University, an M.A. in Socio-Cultural Anthropology from Columbia University, and certification in Biodynamics, Permaculture Design, and Developmental Somatic Psychotherapy.
-She has over twelve years of experience on an organic farm, and 6 years experience working with autistic adults.
-She was the farm and project manager for SustainAbility Farm, Orkestai’s mentor farm, for the 2013 growing season.
 She is currently training as a Psychoanalyst at the Institute of Expressive Analysis in Manhattan.

 Maya is a garden educator and visual artist with a BA in Sociology from SUNY Geneseo.
 She has worked creatively and educationally with individuals of diverse backgrounds, cultures, and abilities for over 8 years.
 Maya recently completed an art residency at the Stony Point Center in the Hudson Valley, following several years teaching abroad and at a semester school in Northern California’s Sierras, where she developed skills in biointensive farming and assistant taught Farm-to-Table class at a high school level.
 Maya has always been drawn to working with people in a way that affirms their voice and sense of potential, and gravitates towards points of connection and integration between the arts, sustainability, education, and person-oriented empowerment.
 She is excited to join the team at Orkestai Farm this summer!